-April is “inspirational women month” in Srsck country.
+April is “inspirational women month” at Srsck’s.
 Today we are interviewing a very talented Dutch photographer.
 Her work is dreamy and romantic in a vintage kind of way.
-Knock, knock, Miss Lona Aalders.
+Knock, knock, miss Lona Aalders.

 So let’s start with the practical stuff, shall we: what type of cameras do you shoot with?

 I am in love with analogue cameras.
 The work I make, the feeling I am trying to portray in a photo works best with film.
 There is something magical about the depth of field.
 I mainly work with a Bronica SQ-B, sometimes an old Minolta.

 Since I have started doing more portraits I also work with a Nikon 3200D which was an awesome gift from my father.
 It’s amazing, especially in low light situations!

 What is the connection between your pictures and your ideals?

 I think my pictures show how I would love for life to be.
 Simple, beautiful and peaceful.
 It’s an escapism from reality which is often stressful and noisy.

 Why are you an artist Lona, when did you become one?
 What would you give for advise to somebody that would tell you they wanted to become the new Lona Aalders?